 IntelliShell detects and auto-suggests JavaScript standard library functions, shell-specific types and methods, operators, collection names, field names, and shell helper commands as you type.

-You can trigger query auto-completion in three ways:
+You can trigger query auto-completion in the following ways:

 - Right-click – Right-click anywhere in the Editor and choose Open Auto-Completion